 Dependent upon experience and location of the job, starting salaries range from $83,000 to $90,000.
 In 2015, a human resources manager earned an average of $117,000, while a mediator and conciliations manager earned $69,000.
 A university business professor, trained in and teaching negotiation and conflict management, earned $77,000.

-What is the projected job growth for someone with a Ph.D. in negotiation and conflict management?
+What is the projected job growth for someone with a PhD in conflict resolution online?

 The job market for conciliators, arbitrators, and mediators should grow 11 percent from 2016 to 2026, which is faster than the average for all occupations, according to the Bureau of Labor Statistics.